What to Ask Before Hiring a Book Publicist

 Book publicity is a challenging business, and many agencies, one-person shops, and fly-by-night freelancers come and go.
 Knowing how long a company has been in business is an indicator of its success.
 While some may offer lower rates, choosing a company that’s only been around for a year or two is probably not the wisest option.
-Always keep in mind that less expensive doesn’t always equate to the best value for your investment.
+Remember that less expensive doesn’t always equate to the best value for your investment.
 A company that has been in operation for 10+ years has more significant experience in the industry and is more likely to help you achieve success.

 - What authors are your other clients, and how have you helped them?

 Highly successful book marketers are always ready to provide references from their current and past clients.
 They should be able to provide you with case studies or a means of contacting other clients.
 Asking for references will help you determine if the firm is experienced and capable of marketing books similar to yours.